downtownHippie/ASP.NETTutorials/ContosoUniversity/README.md

     Added mechanism to enroll students in courses when creating a new student

-    Added mechanism to enroll and disenroll a student in courses when editing a student
+    Added mechanism to enroll and unenroll a student in courses when editing a student

 TODO: